jonML9/Numpy-progress/README.md

 Without numpy, I would be writing each advanced formula in my DS and ML projects by hand, thus wasting my time and making a lot of unnecessary mistakes in my code.
 And btw Im still discovering useful tools in this library.

+All of these were written in july tho, I just didnt know how to use Github:)